Registration Dates, Policies and Procedures

 REGISTRATION: Registration dates and times are assigned based on the semester in which a student first began their studies at the college.
 Transfer students are assigned a window within a comparable cohort based on their credits earned at the time of transfer.
 Registration dates and times, along with active restrictions, are sent to all students approximately 1-2 weeks prior to their registration window.
 Students may also find this information posted to their registration information report in Arches.
 Students are divided into smaller groups within each cohort by last name and those groups are rotated each registration period.

 ADDING: See Academic Calendar for exact dates.
-Thursday and Friday of week 2, changes by paper petition only, with late fees assessed starting in Week 3.
+Late fees assessed starting in Week 3.

 All adds for second 7 week courses must be by by online form only.

-DROPPING and COURSE WITHDRAWAL: Just prior to semester start through Wednesday of Week 2 - only through Arches.
+DROPPING and COURSE WITHDRAWAL: Just prior to semester start through day 8 of the semester - only through Arches.
 See Academic Calendar for exact dates.
 After this date changes by online form only.
 Fees and petitions required after deadlines.

 LATE ENROLLMENT CHANGES: Requests for late enrollment changes are rarely approved.
 Requests require a petition to AS&D and must meet very specific guidelines.
 See the catalog policies on registration and attendance for details.